-This article is about smartphone characteristics.
-Take a note of six critical characterisitics listed below that majority of Smartphones possess.
+This article is about characteristics of smartphone.
+Take a note of six critical characteristics listed below that majority of Smartphones possess.

 With enhanced demand and rising competition, “Smartphones” have slowly turned a household name as a prime consumer electronics item but astoundingly, the proper definition of a ‘Smartphone’ is still blurred.